National Fitness Day: Wednesday 24 September 2025

 Rules:

-• The clock starts as soon as you press quick start on the treadmill during the first round and doesn’t stop until you finish the last exercise on the second round.
+• The clock starts as soon as you start rowing and doesn’t stop until you press stop on the treadmill, having completed all exercises in between.

-• The clock must continue running as you transition between exercises.
+• The clock must continue as you transition between exercises.

 • The attempt must be witnessed by a member of staff, who will officially log your time.